bytebyanjalii/Solar-Power-Prediction-Using-Machine-Learning/README.md

 🔆 Solar Power Prediction Using Machine Learning 🔆

-We have developed a robust machine learning–powered system to estimate solar power generation ⚡🔋 based on key environmental and temporal features.
+I have developed a robust machine learning–powered system to estimate solar power generation ⚡🔋 based on key environmental and temporal features.
 The project combines data science, modeling, and a fully functional web application, built to support real-world use cases in energy forecasting and planning.

 📊 Input Features Used:
 The system uses a rich set of features including: